 You run a business and don’t exactly have oodles of time, so please don’t share and tweet everything live.
 Plan ahead and use a scheduling tool to save yourself some time and be more efficient.

-Check out Hootsuite, Buffer, or Klout – all of them offer social media scheduling.
 Most of these tools also offer web browser extensions, so that you can add content to your queue/schedule as you check your email, read the news, and browse the internet.

 Sharing links to jobs and other content like news articles, your own blog content, and other items to engage, inform, and delight your audience can be planned and scheduled ahead of time.
 Depending on the volume of jobs you publish, or whether or not your services to employers is high touch, you might consider giving extra “air-time” to featured jobs or jobs posted by featured employers.

 You might also think about populating your social feeds with tips, advice, and insights for your job seekers and customers, with a link inviting followers to search for jobs on your site.
 Do this on a regular basis to familiarize new followers with your brand and services, and get them on your site.